duncanbradley/axis-extension/draft.md

 # Introduction

 The question ‘Is it a big number?’ is often raised on the BBC radio programme _More or Less_ when probing eye-catching statistics.
-A figure of several million pounds may initially seem large but may represent a small proportion of total government spending.
+A figure of several million pounds may initially seem large, but may represent a small proportion of total government spending.
 In data visualisation, this contextual information can be displayed, but is often ommited by default.
 In this study, we investigate how *this design choice* affects interpretations of numbers’ magnitudes.
 The magnitude of plotted values is interpreted as larger when the y-axis terminates close to these values, and fails to accomodate a denominator.
 Thus, we evaluate the consequences of default settings in data visualisation software.

 # Overview